-Here are some follow up articles, quotes, and data following up the news from the other day that Dennis Quaid’s twins were impacted by a medication error at L.A.’s Cedar-Sinai hospital.
+Here are some follow-up articles, quotes, and data following up on the news from the other day that Dennis Quaid's twins were impacted by a medication error at L.A.'s Cedar-Sinai hospital.

 U.S. Pharmacopeia is the national leader in tracking hospital mistakes and they say there are a lot of them.